nathanielho/nathanielho.github.io/media/cloud-media-distribution.md

 ## Outro
 So there are no shortage of cloud platforms to look at.
 Maybe you are already into one system and are happily using it.
-The market being so competitive at the moment it probably comes down to ease of use (for the end-user or the engineering team?) and the cost.
+With the market being so competitive at the moment it probably comes down to ease of use (for the end-user or the engineering team?) and the cost.
 Given that everything is cloud based and is avaiable as a SaaS - you can probably change between them quite easily!